What is financial forecasting?

 flexibility, scalability, transparency, and control.
 Their software solution uses built-in best corporate finance practices through a configuration framework that can be used as-is or customized for unique needs.

 Oracle PCBS is suited to large enterprises that combine financial and operational planning and have existing investments in Oracle solutions.

-NetSuite Planning and Budgeting offers planning and budgeting applications to automate planning and budgeting processes and centralize financial and operational data for companies operating in specific industries.
+NetSuite Planning and Budgeting is an enterprise resource management (ERP) tool offering planning and integrated accounting software to automate planning and budgeting processes and centralize financial and operational data for companies operating in specific industries.

 So which financial forecasting software solution and vendor is best for you?
-The choice really comes down to how you run Finance, the size of your business, and the capabilities you need to support growth.
+The choice comes down to how you run Finance, the size of your business, and the capabilities you need to support growth.

-If you’re in FP&A at a mid-market company, and you’re looking for an easy-to-use, scalable, and robust financial forecasting tool that maintains your spreadsheet experience yet adds the power of a cloud platform, you should definitely take a look at Cube.
+If you’re in FP&A at a mid-market company, and you’re looking for an easy-to-use, scalable, and robust financial forecasting tool that maintains your spreadsheet experience yet adds the power of a cloud platform, you should take a look at Cube.

 The simple and intuitive experience Cube delivers makes it perfect for Finance leaders at mid-market companies who want to modernize how they work, get started quickly, and scale FP&A with their growing business.